-It can get its configuration files from a local or remote zip file, from a local directory or from a git repository.
-It then installs the files in the local Conan configuration.
+It retrieves a zip file from a local directory or url and apply the files in the local Conan configuration.

-The configuration may contain all or a subset of the allowed configuration files.
-Only the files that are present will be replaced.
-The only exception is the conan.conf file for which only the variables declared will be installed, leaving the other variables unchanged.
+The zip can contain only a subset of all the allowed configuration files, only the present files will be replaced, except the conan.conf file, that will apply only the declared variables in the zipped conan.conf file and will keep the rest of the local variables.

-This means for example that profiles and hooks files will be overwritten if already present, but no profile or hook file that the user has in the local machine will be deleted.
+The profiles files, that will be overwritten if already present, but won't delete any other profile file that the user has in the local machine.

-All the configuration files will be copied to the Conan home directory.
+All files in the zip will be copied to the conan home directory.
 These are the special files and the rules applied to merge them:

 File How it is applied profiles/MyProfile Overrides the local ~/.conan/profiles/MyProfile if already exists settings.yml Overrides the local ~/.conan/settings.yml remotes.txt Overrides remotes.
-Will remove remotes that are not present in file config/conan.conf Merges the variables, overriding only the declared variables hooks/my_hook.py Overrides the local ~/.conan/hooks/my_hook.py if already exists where [bool] (either True or False) indicates whether SSL should be used to verify that remote.
-The remote definitions can be found in the registry.txt/registry.json files and they provide a helpful starting point when writing the remotes.txt to be packaged in a Conan client configuration.
+Will remove remotes that are not present in file config/conan.conf Merges the variables, overriding only the declared variables where [bool] (either True or False) indicates whether SSL should be used to verify that remote.

-The file remotes.txt is the only file listed above which does not have a direct counterpart in the ~/.conan folder.
-Its format is a list of entries, one on each line, with the form of
+The file remotes.txt is the only file listed above which does not have a direct counterpart in the $\sim$ /.conan folder.
+Its format is a list of entries, one on each line, with the form